 There isn’t really a middle ground.
 However, and this is very important, you can use certain adverbs or sub-modifiers to modify absolute adjectives to indicate the degree of intensity in some contexts.
-Such as:

 English speakers do this because it’s fun to play around with language and dramatize situations.